 My oldest daughter is dyslexic.
-She isn’t shy about it, and she proudly explains it as a part of who she is and has given me permission to share a part of her story.
-We recorded this video to answer some frequent questions she gets about dyslexia and shares some thoughts that may be encouraging to others going through it.
+She isn’t shy about it, and she proudly explains it as a part of who she is.
+She has given me permission to share a part of her story.
+We recorded this video to answer some frequent questions she gets about dyslexia.
+She also shares some thoughts that may be encouraging to others going through it.

-When others read some of our story, or notice when one of us mentions it in passing, a question we often get next is “how did you find out?”
+When others read some of our story, or notice when one of us mentions it in passing, a question we often get next is “how did you find out about her dyslexia?”